albsantosdel/notebook_to_web/README.md

 # notebook_to_web
-Generate a web-page like output from an exported HTML notebook
+Generate a web-page like output from an exported HTML notebook.
+Some of the code is still specific for the Clinical Proteomcs department.

 How to use Notebook to Web
 ---------------------------